zarzouram/lt2316-h20-aa/README.md

 ### Bonus Part: Extended Data Exploration

 As a bonus you are asked to extend the data exploration.
-As you might have notices some functions are labled as beloning to the bonus part, these are also the commentes that are commented out in [run.ipynb](https://github.com/AxlAlm/ner_assignment/blob/master/run.ipynb).
-So, for the bonus part, fill in the intended functions following the instructions in the comments and uncomment the code in [run.ipynb](https://github.com/AxlAlm/ner_assignment/blob/master/run.ipynb).
+As you might have notices some functions within [DataLoader](https://github.com/AxlAlm/ner_assignment/blob/master/ass1/data_loading.py#L89) are labled as beloning to the bonus part, fill these in so they plot whats requested in the comments.
+Uncomment the lines in the bonus part in [run.ipynb](https://github.com/AxlAlm/ner_assignment/blob/master/run.ipynb).

 If there are any issued with the code as it is, any bug or uncertainties, let me know either on Canvas, email or by making an issue here on github.